duckdev/duckdev.github.io/404-to-301/error-log-listing.md

 ---
-title: Modifying Error Log Listing Parameters
+title: Number of Error Logs Per Page
 ---

-# Modifying Error Log Listing Parameters
+# 📝 Number of Error Logs Per Page

-The default configuration for the 404 error log reporting interface is set to display 20 log entries per page.
-Pagination controls are rendered when the total volume of error logs exceeds this predefined limit.
+The default setting for the 404 error logs listing page displays 20 errors per page.
+Pagination controls are automatically activated when the total number of errors exceeds this limit.

-**To override the default log entry density:**
+You have the ability to modify the display quantity by accessing the Screen Options panel.

+## Changing Pagination Value

 1. Navigate to the 404 error logs listing page.
-2. Select the **Screen Options** control located at the upper-right corner of the interface.
+2. Click on the **Screen Options** tab located at the Top Right of the page.
-3. Within the Pagination configuration field set, adjust the **Number of items per page** value to the required density parameter.
-4. Execute the change by clicking **Apply**.
-5. The user interface will now dynamically update, rendering log data consistent with the new entries-per-page parameter.
+3. Within the settings panel that appears, locate the **Pagination** section.
+4. Increase or decrease the value in the input field to set the desired quantity of error logs per page.
+5. Click **Apply** to save the changes.
+6. The listing page will immediately update to reflect the new pagination setting.